Lansarbac2020/car-selling-buying-place/README.md

-# Car Marketplace: A React.js App with Vite, Drizzle ORM, Firebase, Clerck, Tailwind CSS, and SendBird
+# AutoHub: Your Car Marketplace: A React.js App with Vite, Drizzle ORM, Firebase, Clerck, Tailwind CSS, and SendBird

 This repository provides a robust foundation for building a feature-rich car marketplace application.
 It leverages the following technologies: